LorneWhiteway/lfi_project/README.md

 1. When logging on to Wilkes (<login-gpu.hpc.cam.ac.uk>), it seems to be necessary to type password from keyboard, rather than cutting-and-posting from password safe (despite PuTTY Window/Selection/Ctrl+Shift+{C,V} being set correctly).
 This seems to be related to the version of PuTTY.

-2. I have set up the the shortcut `s` to get to the parent of the project directory.
+2. I have set up the the shortcut `s` to get to the project directory.

 3. Use WebDrive to connect to login-gpu.hpc.cam.ac.uk and map it in Windows as the W drive.
 I have set up a symbolic link `work` in my home directory to point to the project directory.

 ## Information about working with the Tursa cluster

+1. Documentation for tursa is at https://epcced.github.io/dirac-docs/.

-1. Project directory is `/mnt/lustre/tursafs1/home/dp153/dp153/shared/lfi_project`.
+2. Project directory is `/mnt/lustre/tursafs1/home/dp153/dp153/shared/lfi_project`.

 ### How I installed dependent libraries on Tursa

-Documentation for tursa is at https://epcced.github.io/dirac-docs/.

 Tursa didn't have any of the dependent libraries installed, so I installed them myself.
 Each library is installed in a sibling directory to the project directory.
 I also created module files (to be documented).